wences-sanchez/Knowledge-Base/pages/Red Hat Certified Specialist in Ansible Automation (EX407) Preparation Course.md

 			- It can be slow, but it retrieves the facts at that time and if you use variables you should use it.
 	- #### Flashcards
 	  collapsed:: true
-		- About modules, variables and facts (when are facts caught?) #flaschard
+		- About modules, variables and facts (when are facts caught?) #flashcard
 			- ### Modules
 				- **Modules** are essentially tools for particular tasks
 				- **Modules** (usually) take parameters